unevens/unplug/README.md

 Unplug tries to deal internally with all the complexity of VST3 and native user interfaces, exposing a simple api so that the user can just *unplug* from all the hassle typical of audio plugin development and just have fun.

-See the demo-effect folder for an example of what that's look like, especially the UserInterface.cpp and the GainDsp.hpp files.
+Take a look at the `examples/gain` folder to see what that's look like, especially the files `UserInterface.cpp` and `GainDsp.hpp`.

 ## Main features
 - ready to use immediate-mode widgets that interact with the plugin parameters,